dylanrenwick/braingolf/README.md

-    M            - Pop the last element of the current stack and push it to the next stack m            - Pop the last element of the current stack and push it to the previous stack R            - Switch to the master-stack (the 0th stack)
+    M            - Pop the last element of the current stack and push it to the next stack m            - Pop the last element of the current stack and push it to the previous stack R            - Switch to the master-stack (the 0th stack) p            - Pop the last element of the current stack and push its prime factors u            - Keep only the first occurance of each unique element in the current stack X            - Push the largest element in the stack to the stack x            - Push the smallest element in the stack to the stack

 Modifiers: